 Fueled up for sun & fun?
 Go get your sand time at Kennebunkport’s best beaches, which are actually on the Kennebunk side.
 Gooch’s, Middle Beach and Mothers Beach are each unique and spectacular, from sand, to stones, to tidal pools.
 Just follow Beach Ave and you will see all three.

-Browse all the great local boutiques, in Dock Square, from Day Trip Society for trendy gifts, to Compliments, Minka and Abacus for locally made jewelry, crafts and candles, to Emporium for a local Ts, to Shoot the Moon, Dock Square Clothiers, Green Tangerine, Zen, Carla’s and PJ’s for that must have Maine sun dress or sweatah (that’s with a Mainah accent, like lobstah & chowdah) .
+Browse all the great local boutiques, in Dock Square, from Day Trip Society for trendy gifts, to Compliments, Minka and Abacus for locally made jewelry, crafts and candles, to Emporium for a local Ts, to Shoot the Moon, Dock Square Clothiers, Green Tangerine, Zen, Carla’s and PJ’s for that must have Maine sweatah (that’s with a Mainah accent, like lobstah & chowdah) .

 LAUNCH INTO LUNCH